 A lot of office-based jobs, such as a software developer, don’t really require anything other than a computer with the internet access.
 So, in theory, any person in such a profession can work remotely, unless they have to meet clients or cannot take the equipment home due to various restrictions, such as a requirement to have a special security clearance.

 The latter is the reason why certain intelligent and rational people are skeptical about the quality of outputs that comes from climate science.
 More on it later.
-However, the field can be completely revamped to increase the salaries and attract the best talent.
+However, the field can be completely revamped by increasing the salaries.
+This will then attract the best talent.

 The main reasons why the salaries in climate science are low is, once again, due to perceived low utility of climate science to the public.
 Other than producing scary predictions about the future, climate scientists don’t tend to produce anything that would improve people’s lives here and now.
 But this is something that can be changed.